bookchainio/steem-whitepaper/ro-RO/SteemWhitePaper.md

 It is our belief that these rules will give market participants confidence that they are unlikely lose money by holding SBD purchased at a price of $1.00.
 We fully expect there to be a narrow trading range between $0.95 and $1.05 for SBD under normal market conditions.

-## Subjective Contributions
+## Contribuții Subiective

-Subjective Proof of Work presents an alternative approach to distributing a currency that improves upon fully *objective* Proof of Work systems such as mining.
+Dovada subiectivă de lucru prezintă o abordare alternativă pentru distribuirea unei monede care aduce îmbunătățiri *obiective* pentru Sistem de Dovadă de lucru, cum ar fi minarea.
 The applications of a currency implementing *subjective* proof of work are far wider than any *objective* proof of work system because they can be applied to build a community around any concept that has a sufficiently defined purpose.
 When individuals join a community they buy into a particular set of beliefs and can vote to reinforce the community values or purpose.

 In effect, the criteria by which work is evaluated is completely subjective and its definition lives outside the source code itself.
 One community may wish to reward artists, another poets, and another comedians.
 Other communities may choose to reward charitable causes or help advance political agendas.

 The value each currency achieves depends upon the demand for influence within a particular community and how large the market believes each community can get.
 Unlike prior systems, subjective proof of work enables a community to collectively fund the development of whatever it finds valuable and enables the monetization of previously non monetizable time.

-### Distributing Currency
+### Distribuirea monedei

-There are two ways people can get involved with a crypto-currency community: they can *buy in*, or they can *work in*.
-In both cases users are adding value to the currency, however, the vast majority of people have more *free time* than they do *spare cash*.
-Imagine the goal of bootstrapping a currency in a poor community with no actual *cash* but plenty of *time*.
+Există două modalități în care oamenii se pot implica în comunitatea monedelor criptice: pot *cumpăra*, sau pot *munci în ea*. În ambele cazuri, utilizatorii aduc valoare monedei, însă, marea majoritatea a oamenilor au mai mult *timp liber* decât au *bani de cheltuit*.
+Imaginează-ți scopul de a aduce o monedă într-o comunitate săracă, fără *bani* dar foarte mult *timp*.
 If people can earn money by working for one another then they will bootstrap value through mutual exchange facilitated by a fair accounting/currency system.

-Distributing a currency to as many people as possible in a manner that is generally perceived as fair is a challenging task.
-The tasks that can be entirely evaluated by an objective computer algorithm are limited in nature and generally speaking have limited positive external benefits.
-In the case of Bitcoin-style mining, it can result in the production of specialized hardware and cause people to invest time developing more efficient algorithms.
+Distribuirea unei monezi către cât mai mulți oameni într-o manieră percepută general ca și corectă, este o sarcină dificilă.
+Sarcinile care pot fi evaluate în totalitate de către un algoritm obiectiv rulat pe calculator, sunt în natură limitate și au în general beneficii limitate externe pozitive. În cazul mineritului în stil Bitcoin, poate duce la producerea hardware specializate și poate determina oamenii să investească timp în dezvoltarea unor algortimi mai eficienți.
 It may even help find prime numbers, but none of these things provide meaningful value to society or the currency holding community at large.
 More importantly, economies of scale and market forces will end up excluding everyone but experts from participating in this kind of distribution.
 Ultimately, computation-based mining is just another way of *buying in* because it requires money to pay the electric bill or the development of hardware necessary to do the work.

 In order to give everyone an equal opportunity to get involved and earn the currency people must be given an opportunity to work.
 The challenge is how to judge the relative quality and quantity of work that individuals provide and to do so in a way that efficiently allocates rewards to millions of users.
 This requires the introduction of a scalable voting process.
 In particular it requires that authority to allocate funds must be as distributed and decentralized as possible.